Information and Resources on Louisiana Medicaid

 If you are a US Citizen or a legal resident for 5 years, age 19-64 and your family’s income is less than the amounts below, you likely qualify for Medicaid:

-You can enter your household income to see if you’re eligible here
+Enter your household income to see if you’re eligible at https://www.healthcare.gov/lower-costs/.

 If you think you qualify for Medicaid, APPLY TODAY!

 NOMC Patient Navigator Megan McStravick (3700 St. Charles Ave., 2nd Floor)

 By Phone: 1-888-342-6207 or 504-415-3514

 Will I still be able to use the NOMC?

 YES!
 The New Orleans Musicians’ Clinic and LSU Healthcare Network accept Medicaid.
 To continue care at the Musicians’ Clinic, indicate LSU Healthcare Network/ Catherine Lasperches as your medical home when choosing a health plan.

 What happens if I am an NOMC patient seeking services that Medicaid doesn’t cover?